oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 The libevent API provides a mechanism to execute a callback function when a specific event occurs on a file descriptor or after a timeout has been reached.
 Furthermore, libevent also support callbacks due to signals or regular timeouts.

-**URL**
+**More Information**

 https://libevent.org/

 **Available Versions**::

+    2.1.12-GCCcore-10.2.0
+    2.1.8
+    2.1.11-GCCcore-9.3.0
     2.1.11-GCCcore-8.3.0
-    2.1.11-GCCcore-9.3.0
     2.1.12-GCCcore-10.3.0
-    2.1.12-GCCcore-10.2.0
-    2.1.8
     2.1.12-GCCcore-11.2.0